opencost/opencost-website/docs/integrations/csv-export.md

 ---
-sidebar_position: 9
+sidebar_position: 4
 ---

 # CSV Export

-As announced in the recent Azure blog post, AKS has made several contributions to augment OpenCost and enable support with AKS.
-See the following steps to enable this new functionality:

-OpenCost provides the ability to export cost allocation data in CSV format to a local file, Azure Blob Storage, AWS S3, or Google Cloud Storage.
+As announced in the [recent Azure blog post](http://aka.ms/aks/OpenCost-AKS), Microsoft has made several contributions to augment OpenCost and enable support with AKS.
+Part of this new OpenCost functionality is the ability to export cost allocation data in CSV format to a local file, Azure Blob Storage, AWS S3, or Google Cloud Storage.
 This feature allows you to archive and analyze your data outside of OpenCost.

 An example of export file can be found [here](/export-sample.csv).